Thermodynamical topology of quantum BTZ black hole: Introduction

-In recent developments, a three-dimensional quantized black hole, known as the quantum BTZ (qBTZ) black hole, has been proposed~\cite{Emparan:1999brane2,Emparan:1999ExactBHBrane,Emparan:2002qBHAdSbraneWorld,Emparan:2020qBTZ}.
+In recent developments, a three-dimensional quantized black hole, known as the quantum BTZ (quBTZ) black hole, has been proposed~\cite{Emparan:1999brane2,Emparan:1999ExactBHBrane,Emparan:2002qBHAdSbraneWorld,Emparan:2020quBTZ}.
 This intriguing black hole arises from the introduction of an $AdS_3$ brane into an asymptotically $AdS_4$ spacetime, as described by the C-metric~\cite{Karch:2000Locallygravity}.
 The intersection of this brane with the bulk event horizon leads to the formation of a black hole on the $AdS_3$ brane.
 Within the framework of braneworld holography, the classical solution in the bulk is thought to relate with the quantum gravity and conformal field on the brane.
 Consequently, this black hole solution on the brane can be naturally regarded as inherently quantized~\cite{Emparan:2002qBHAdSbraneWorld}.
 Thus this intriguing connection between the classical bulk solution and quantum gravity on the brane sheds new light into the quantized black holes.

-Similar to other black holes, the qBTZ black hole is also considered as a thermodynamical system, inheriting certain thermodynamical properties from its bulk counterparts.
-However, unlike the Hawking-Page phase transition observed in the BTZ black hole~\cite{Eune:2013HPinBTZBH}, the qBTZ black holes demonstrate a more interesting phase transition, the reentrant phase transition~\cite{Frassino:2023RPTQBTZ}.
+Similar to other black holes, the quBTZ black hole is also considered as a thermodynamical system, inheriting certain thermodynamical properties from its bulk counterparts.
+However, unlike the Hawking-Page phase transition observed in the BTZ black hole~\cite{Eune:2013HPinBTZBH}, the quBTZ black holes demonstrate a more interesting phase transition, the reentrant phase transition~\cite{Frassino:2023RPTQBTZ}.
 As the temperature increases from zero, the system undergoes a transition from a thermal AdS phase to a black hole phase, and eventually returns back to the thermal AdS phase.
-This fascinating behavior is a distinctive feature of the qBTZ black holes.
-Furthermore, the specific heats of qBTZ black holes have also been studied in the context of the extended thermodynamics~\cite{Johnson:2023SHQBTZ}.
+This fascinating behavior is a distinctive feature of the quBTZ black holes compared to their non-quantized counterparts.
+Furthermore, the origin and specific heats of quBTZ black holes have also been studied in the context of the extended thermodynamics~\cite{Antonia,Johnson:2023SHQBTZ}.
 The criticality and thermodynamic geometry are also considered~\cite{Mansoori}.
-These results shed light on the thermodynamical properties and behavior of the qBTZ black hole system.
+These results shed light on the thermodynamical properties and behavior of the quBTZ black hole system.